ozzimpact/ozzimpact.github.io/_posts/2015-03-21-redis-setup and-high-availability.md

 {% highlight bash %}
 sudo apt-get install monit
 {% endhighlight %}

+After installing Monit, httpd settings should be updated.
+Then Redis and Sentinel configurations should be applied into Monit.

 _**update monit config file**_
 {% highlight bash %}
 nano /etc/monit/monitrc